Global Jacquet-Langlands correspondence for division algebras in characteristic p: The proof

+(b) $Tr(I_{P^{V_\infty}}^{G^{V_\infty}}(\pi^{V_\infty}(\lambda)(f^{V_\infty})))=0$. \end{lemme} \ \\ {\bf Proof.} (a) Let $L$ be the Levi component of $Q$ containing $M$.
+According to Lemma \ref{nontransfer}, there are two places in $V$ where $L$ does not transfer, so at least one place $v_L$ in $V_\infty$.
+The support of $f_{v_L}$ contains solely elements $g$ such that $P_g$ has irreducible factors of degree all divisible by $d_{v_L}$.
+Any element in $Q_{v_L}$ has characteristic polynomial which is a product of polynomials of degrees equal to the sizes of the blocs of $L$.
+So, no element in $Q_{v_L}$ may be conjugated to an element in the support of $f_{v_L}$.
+Now $f_{V_\infty}$ is a tensor product of functions, one of which is $f_{v_L}$ and the result follows.

+(b) The global trace is a product of local traces, and it is enough to prove that $Tr(I_{P_{v_0}}^{G_{v_0}}(\pi_{v_0})(\lambda)(f_{v_0})))=0$.
+By the same argument as before, because $M$ does not transfer at the place $v_0$, the support of $f_{v_0}$ does not meet any conjugated of $M_{v_0}$, and the constant term of $f_{v_0}$ along a parabolic subgroup having $M_{v_0}$ as Levi component vanishes.
+The Lemma 7.5.7 of Laumon \cite{Lau}(Part I page 189) shows then that the trace of the induced representation vanishes on $f_{v_0}$.

-We can therefore apply the series of results contained in Laumon \cite{Lau} which are based on the notion of $(G,M)$ family.
+We now apply the series of results contained in Laumon \cite{Lau} which are based on the notion of $(G,M)$ family.
 The properties of $(G,M)$ families and of the weighted mean values have been first introduced by Arthur and their definition and properties are recalled in the review article of Arthur \cite{Ar}.

 Let us recall that when $(c_P)_P$ is a $(G,M)$ family of holomorphic functions on $\Lambda_P,$ one can associate to it the function $c_M$ (called in the sequel {\it the weighted mean value} of $(c_P)$) defined by the proposition 11.5.7 of Laumon \cite{Lau} i.e